jMelvins/Treats/README.md

 ![Alt Text](https://thumbs.gfycat.com/FearfulCourageousAmazonparrot-size_restricted.gif)

 Great!
-Now you can find information about offers you are intrested in:
+Now you can find information about offers you are interested in:

 ![Alt Text](https://thumbs.gfycat.com/AmbitiousShockedHeifer-size_restricted.gif)